pymatting/pymatting/paper/paper.md

 The PyMatting package has been tested on Windows 10, Ubuntu 16.04 and macOS 10.15.2.
 The package can be easily extended by adding new definitions of the graph Laplacian matrix.
-We plan on continuously extending our toolbox with new methods.
+We plan on continuously extending our library with new methods.

 # References